Ralph Palmer, 12th Baron Lucas

-Ralph Matthew Palmer, 12th Baron Lucas and 8th Lord Dingwall (born 7 June 1951), addressed formally as Lord Lucas and Dingwall, is one of the hereditary peers elected to remain in the House of Lords after the passing of the House of Lords Act 1999, sitting as a Conservative.
+Ralph Matthew Palmer, 12th Baron Lucas, 8th Lord Dingwall (born 7 June 1951), addressed formally as Lord Lucas and Dingwall, is a former member of the House of Lords as one of the hereditary peers elected to remain in the House after the passing of the House of Lords Act 1999, representing the Conservative Party.
 He inherited his titles on the death of his mother in 1991, served as a Tory whip in the Lords 1994–97 for the last three years of the John Major government, and continues to serve as a backbencher.
 Known generally and professionally as Ralph Lucas, in 2000 he became owner and publisher of The Good Schools Guide.